Hartford Art Galleries, Museums, Supplies & More

 These local art shows and events are a can’t miss:

-Unique and original art abounds at the Connecticut Convention Center for the second annual Hartford Artisan Showcase, from paintings to ceramics and metal arts to jewelry.
-This unique and fascinating exhibit, which is a juried event, will exhibit unique art and high-quality crafts throughout the weekend.
-The Artisan Showcase is also proud to participate in our next event.
+Unique and original art abounds at the Connecticut Convention Center for the second annual Hartford Artisan Showcase from paintings to ceramics and metal arts to jewelry.
+This unique and fascinating exhibit is a juried event and will exhibit unique art and high-quality crafts throughout the weekend.

-Open Studio Hartford is a free, city-wide event, now with events throughout the month of November, starting with a popular kick-off reception, group show, performance art weekend and now, two open studio weekends.
-It is a collaboration designed to promote the local arts community, the artists themselves and their work and to bring people into the neighborhoods of our capital city for an enjoyable, educational and inspiring event.
+Open Studio Hartford is a free city-wide event held throughout the month of November starting with a popular kick-off reception, group show, and performance art weekend followed by two open studio weekends.
+It is a collaboration designed to promote the local arts community with an enjoyable, educational and inspiring event.

 Art Dealers & Appraisers